ITurres/O.P-Project/README.md

 2)Second: For the items, only need to be flex and justify to the center.
 Add gap.
 Regarding the text below the items: Add align text: center.

+the images will need a max-width, and regarding the text below the images, I will add some properties to it.